Philosophy, Computing, and Artificial Intelligence

 The [784,30,10] Network in Action

-The network has 784 neurons in the input layer, 30 in the hidden layer, and 10 in the output layer.
-The code to train the network uses mini-batch, stochastic gradient descent to learn from the MNIST training_data over 30 epochs.
-The mini-batch size is 10.
-The step parameter (η) is 3.0.
-After the network has been trained, the code tests the network against a random image.
+The network has `784` neurons in the input layer, `30` in the hidden layer, and `10` in the output layer.
+The code to train the network uses mini-batch, stochastic gradient descent to learn from the MNIST training_data over `30` epochs.
+The mini-batch size is `10`.
+The step parameter (`η`) is `3.0`.
+For each epoch of training, se see the number of images of digits from the test_data the network correctly classifies.
+After `30` epochs, the network accurracy is almost `95%`.

 tom:arch [~/git/neural-networks-and-deep-learning/src] % python2 Python 2.7.12 (default, Nov 7 2016, 11:55:55) [GCC 6.2.1 20160830] on linux2 Type "help", "copyright", "credits" or "license" for more information. >>> import mnist_loader >>> training_data, validation_data, test_data = mnist_loader.load_data_wrapper() >>> import network >>> net = network.Network([784, 30, 10]) >>> net.SGD(training_data, 30, 10, 3.0, test_data=test_data) Epoch 0: 8268 / 10000 Epoch 1: 8393 / 10000 Epoch 2: 8422 / 10000 Epoch 3: 8466 / 10000 . . .
 Epoch 27: 9497 / 10000 Epoch 28: 9495 / 10000 Epoch 29: 9478 / 10000 >>> import numpy as np >>> imgnr = np.random.randint(0,10000) >>> prediction = net.feedforward( test_data[imgnr][0] ) >>> print("Image number {0} is a {1}, and the network predicted a {2}".format(imgnr, test_data[imgnr][1], np.argmax(prediction))) Image number 4709 is a 2, and the network predicted a 2 >>> import matplotlib.pyplot as plt >>> fig, ax = plt.subplots(1,2,figsize=(8,4)) >>> ax[0].matshow( np.reshape(test_data[imgnr][0], (28,28) ), cmap='gray' ) >>> ax[1].plot( prediction, lw=3 ) >>> ax[1].set_aspect(9) >>> plt.show()

-Another way to link neurons together forms a convolutional neural network.
+A convolutional network is another way to link neurons.
 The layers in such a network are not fully-connected.
 Here is an example convolutional neural network for the MNIST Data Set.
 It reaches a 98.80% accuracy.
 The trained network predicts that the image (chosen randomly) is a "2."